nonoroazoro/Tiny-InoReader/README.md

 March 20th, 2014

 - adjust highlight area of article headers.
-- delete styles of some elements.
+- modify styles of some elements.

 ###<a href="#changelog-1.3" id="changelog-1.3">1.3</a>